 WHY IS EASTER IMPORTANT?

-First, let’s look at why Easter is important.
+First, let’s look at why the reasons to celebrate Easter are important.
 I believe that the most important reason we celebrate and observe Easter is the death, burial and resurrection of Christ which brought forgiveness of sins to all who believe and tore away the veil of separation between God and man.

 That’s really all the reason we need because it changed everything!
 The calendar and the way we designate time is based on the birth of Jesus and the fulfillment of His birth is in the resurrection.
 This is one of the reasons to celebrate Easter – it was part of a world-changing event!